 The gestation period lasts 15 to 17 days after which twins will usually be born though there is a chance of a single young.
 They are born hairless and blind and spend the beginning of their life by climbing into the mothers pouch.
 The mother can become pregnant again while the joey is in the pouch.
 She will hold this joey till the other one leaves the pouch.

-The joey spends its first 60 to 70 days attached to the nipple in the pouch.
+The joey spends its first 60 to 70 days attached to the teat in the pouch.
 It will fall out of the pouch at some point still hairless and blind.
 After another 12 days the eyes are opened and the joey will have grown fur.

 After 2 months the joey will be weaned and it becomes self-sufficient at 4 months of age.
 Males achieve sexual maturity between 4 and 12 months.
 Females come of age slightly later between 8 and 12 months.